gdgiorg/gdgiorg/README.md

 - **The one live job listing** — still points at "Apply link pending"; no replacement URL was supplied for it.
 (Volunteer, Partnership, Contact, and the Summit registration are all already live — see above.)
 - **`date to be reconfirmed`** — the Solar Installation Training Cohort 2 event date conflict (see `events/disability-inclusive-solar-installation-training-cohort-2/index.html`).
 - **Advisory Board** — all eight now have real photos, but no biography text was supplied for any of them; their cards are intentionally non-clickable (no bio page to link to) rather than linking to a broken image file, as the old site did.
-- **Domain/DNS** — whether `globaldisabilitiesgi.com` will point at this GitHub Pages deployment, and who controls that DNS record, is still open.
-See [Deployment](#deployment) for what changes if it doesn't.
+- **Domain/DNS cutover** — in progress.
+See [Pointing globaldisabilitiesgi.com at this site](#pointing-globaldisabilitiesgicom-at-this-site) for the exact GitHub + cPanel steps.

 ## Sources reviewed